Communist Party of Kampuchea: Fall of the Khmer Rouge

-Because of several years of border conflict and the flood of refugees fleeing Cambodia, relations between Cambodia and Vietnam deteriorated by December 1978.
+Because of several years of border conflict and the flood of refugees fleeing Cambodia, relations between Kampuchea and Vietnam deteriorated by December 1978.
 Fearing a Vietnamese attack, Pol Pot ordered a pre-emptive invasion of Vietnam on 18 April 1978.
 His Cambodian forces crossed the border and looted nearby villages.
 Despite Chinese aid, these Cambodian forces were repulsed by the Vietnamese.

-In early 1979, a pro-Vietnamese group of CPK dissidents led by Pen Sovan held a congress (which they saw as the third party congress, therefore not recognizing the 1963, 1975 and 1978 party congresses as legitimate) near the Vietnamese border.
-Along with Heng Samrin, Pen Sovan was one of the foremost founding members of the Kampuchean United Front for National Salvation (KUFNS or FUNSK), after becoming disillusioned with the Khmer Rouge.
+In early 1979, a pro-Vietnamese group of CPK dissidents led by Pen Sovan held a congress (which they saw as the third party congress, therefore not recognizing the 1963, 1975, and 1978 party congresses as legitimate) near the Vietnamese border.
+Along with Heng Samrin, Pen Sovan was one of the foremost founding members of the Kampuchean United Front for National Salvation (KUFNS or FUNSK) after becoming disillusioned with the Khmer Rouge.
 Effectively, the CPK was then divided into two, with the Pen Sovan-led group constituting a separate party, the Kampuchean People's Revolutionary Party (now the Cambodian People's Party).

 The Vietnamese forces invaded Cambodia along with the KUFNS, capturing Phnom Penh on 7 January 1979.
 The Pen Sovan-led party was installed as the governing party of the new People's Republic of Kampuchea.
-The CPK led by Pol Pot withdrew its forces westwards to an area near the Thai border.
+The CPK, led by Pol Pot, withdrew its forces westwards to an area near the Thai border.
 With unofficial protection from elements of the Thai Army, it began guerrilla warfare against the PRK government.

 The party founded the Patriotic and Democratic Front of the Great National Union of Kampuchea as a united front in September 1979 to fight the PRK and the Vietnamese.
-The front was led by Khieu Samphan.
+Khieu Samphan led the front.
 In December 1979, the armed forces under the command of the party, what remained of the erstwhile People's National Liberation Armed Forces of Kampuchea, were renamed National Army of Democratic Kampuchea.
 In 1981, the party was dissolved and substituted by the Party of Democratic Kampuchea.